rclone/rclone/docs/content/docs.md

 See [rclone copy](/commands/rclone_copy/) for an example of how to use it.

+### --no-unicode-normalization ###

+Don't normalize unicode characters in filenames during the sync routine.

+Sometimes, an operating system will store filenames containing unicode parts in their decomposed form (particularly macOS).
+Some cloud storage systems will then recompose the unicode, resulting in duplicate files if the data is ever copied back to a local filesystem.

+Using this flag will disable that functionality, treating each unicode character as unique.
+For example, by default é and é will be normalized into the same character.
+With `--no-unicode-normalization` they will be treated as unique characters.

 ### --no-update-modtime ###

 When using this flag, rclone won't update modification times of remote